PRECISE/SMEDL/tests/README-tests.md

   * `.smedl` and `.a4smedl` files
   * Any helper headers
   * Test cases, which are pairs of corresponding `.in` and `.out` files
+  * `testinfo.json`, a file containing extra information used by some test scripts

 - `bad_monitors/`: Like `monitors/`, but contains monitors where generation should fail.
 This is tested by the `test_invalid_monitor` test cases in